scottyschup/ruby-curriculum/debugging/debugger.md

 (rdb:1)
 ```

-`debugger` pauses the execution of the method and drops us intro the
+`debugger` pauses the execution of the method and drops us into the
 *debugger*.
 The debugger lets us step through our code one line at a
 time, testing the result along the way.
 The debugger prompt looks like
 `(rdb:1)`; you can see I gave it the `list` command, which will list